Skip to Content

 Mulch makes the job of weeding much easier

-We all hate weeding but it is a task that has to be kept on top of.
-I tackle the biggest part of the weeding job in early spring when it is cool, and then make sure that I have several inches of mulch in place.
+No one likes weeding, but it is a task that has to be kept on top of.
+Tackle the biggest part of the weeding job in early spring when it is cool, and then make sure that you have several inches of mulch in place to keep the weeds at bay.

-This makes the weeding job easier in the summer when the temperatures are hotter and the weeds are growing.
+Mulch makes the weeding job easier.
+In the summer, when the temperatures are hot and the weeds are actively growing, you’ll have fewer weeds if your beds are mulched.

 Landscape cloth and cardboard between the plants and under the mulch also does a good job of keeping the weeds under control.Mulch keeps garden beds weed free

-I have seating areas in several of my larger beds that I enjoy in my summer garden.
-They look great and are a wonderful place to read and admire the fruits of my labor.
+Seating areas in garden beds allow you to enjoy your summer garden.
+They look great and are a wonderful place to relax and admire the fruits of your labor.

-I try to position them under the shade of large trees if I can to ensure that there is shade when the temperatures heat up.
-My husband and I love to catch up at the end of the day in one of these pretty seating areas.
+Position them under the shade of large trees if you can to ensure that there is shade when the temperatures heat up.

 They add so much charm to a garden bed.Swing and Adirondack chairs

-Keep Pots Cool by positioning them on shady patios.
+Keep pots sool by positioning them on shady patios.

-I have lots of potted plants, but they can get really overheated easily.
-Terracotta pots in particular attract the heat.
-Light mulching helps but the best trick is to keep them out of the direct sunshine.
+Potted plants are very beautiful, but they can get overheated easily.
+Terracotta pots, in particular, attract the heat.
+Light mulching helps, but the best trick is to keep them out of the direct sunshine.

-The key to a great looking summer garden really is early preparation.
-Planning ahead makes sure the hardest jobs are done early to allow you to spend you time enjoying the fruits of your labor.
+The key to a great-looking summer garden is early preparation.
+Planning makes sure the hardest jobs are done early to allow you to spend your time enjoying the fruits of your labor.

 Summer is the time for BBQs, outdoor parties with badminton games on a lush green lawn, and enjoying summer entertaining with friends.
 Will your gardens be in good shape for the summer activities?
 Put my tips in place and you, too, can have the garden of your dreams.

-I hope you have enjoyed my garden tour.
+I hope you have enjoyed my photo garden tour and tips.
 I’d love to see some photos of your gardens uploaded to the comments below!

 Rangitaiki River Rafting